MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop2-rule.md

 <desktop2:Rule Direction = One of the following string values: "in", "out"
                IPProtocol = A string value representing the IP protocol.
 See Attributes table for more details.
-               Profile = One of the following string values: "domain", "private", "domainAndPrivate", "public", "all" LocalPortMin? = An integer value between 0 and 65535.
+               Profile = One of the following string values: "domain", "private", "domainAndPrivate", "public", "all" LocalPortMin? = An integer value between 1 and 65535 (inclusive).
-               LocalPortMax? = An integer value between 0 and 65535.
+               LocalPortMax? = An integer value between 1 and 65535.
-               RemotePortMin? = An integer value between 0 and 65535.
+               RemotePortMin? = An integer value between 1 and 65535.
-               RemotePortMax? = An integer value between 0 and 65535. >
+               RemotePortMax? = An integer value between 1 and 65535. >
 ```

 ### Key